 Dr. Doering's research interests include: film music and the American orchestra.
 In 2008, his scholarship on silent film accompaniment was featured at the National Gallery of Art in Washington, D.C., where he performed the complete original score to Enrico Guazzoni's Antony and Cleopatra, the Italian silent historical film, as part of the Gallery's Roman Ruins Rebuilt exhibit.

 Articles of his appeared in:

 Arthur Judson managed the Philadelphia Orchestra from 1915 to 1935, partially overlapping with his management of the New York Philharmonic from 1922 to 1956.
-He also started a network of radio stations, which when he sold it became CBS, with Judson as the major shareholder.
+He also started a network of radio stations, which became CBS after he sold it, with Judson remaining as the major shareholder.
 His artists’ management company, Columbia, controlled the majority of the well-known performing artists.

 Dr. Doering’s book on Arthur Judson received an American Musicological Society (AMS) 75 Pays Endowment award.